Cannabinoid: Uses

 Medical uses of cannabinoids include the treatment of nausea due to chemotherapy, spasticity, and possibly neuropathic pain.
 Common side effects include dizziness, sedation, confusion, dissociation, and "feeling high".

-Parkinson's Disease
+Parkinson's disease

 Cannabis may provide limited relief for some Parkinson's disease (PD) symptoms, such as pain, sleep issues, or anxiety, based on small human studies (2023–2024, 10–50 participants), but it does not improve motor symptoms like tremors or stiffness (no significant change in Unified Parkinson's Disease Rating Scale scores).
 A 2023 US survey found 46% of PD patients reported benefits for pain or sleep.
 Raw Cannabis contains tetrahydrocannabinolic acid (THCA, 15–30% of the plant) and cannabidiolic acid (CBDA), which are non-psychoactive.
-Animal studies (2021–2024) suggest THCA and CBDA may reduce inflammation and protect brain cells in PD models, acting on CB2 receptors and other pathways (e.g., TRP channels, PPARγ), unlike tetrahydrocannabinol (THC) and cannabidiol (CBD), which form when cannabis is heated (e.g., smoking, 105–150°C).
 No human studies have tested THCA or CBDA for PD as of 2025.
 In regions like India, raw cannabis is used traditionally for tremors, but scientific evidence is lacking.
 Risks include dizziness from THC (12–20% dropout in studies) and potential interactions with PD medications like levodopa.